 Inositol, an essential component of cell membrane phospholipids, has several isomers.
-Myo-inosital is synthesized by the human body, and found abundantly in the central nervous system.
+Myo-inositol is synthesized by the human body and found abundantly in the central nervous system.
 Myo-inositol has been studied in depression, and recently for panic disorders.

-A study by Joseph Levine considered patients with obsessive compulsive disorder (OCD).
-Thirteen patients took 18 grams of inosital for six weeks, and a reduction of OCD symptoms was reported.
-They found benefit of using inositol for depression and panic attacks, but did not for schizophrenia, Alzheimer’s, ADDH, or autism.
+A study by Joseph Levine considered patients with obsessive-compulsive disorder (OCD).
+Thirteen patients took 18 grams of inositol for six weeks, and a reduction of OCD symptoms was reported.
+They found the benefit of using inositol for depression and panic attacks, but did not for schizophrenia, Alzheimer’s, ADDH, or autism.

-In a double blind, controlled crossover trial of inositol verse fluvoxamine, patients were randomized to take fluvoxamine tablets and placebo powder (glucose) or or inositol powder and placebo tablets in four week intervals, with a washout period of a week.
+In a double-blind, controlled crossover trial of inositol verse fluvoxamine, patients were randomized to take fluvoxamine tablets and placebo powder (glucose) or inositol powder and placebo tablets in four-week intervals, with a washout period of a week.
 Inositol dosages were 12 grams/day for one week, then 18 gram/day during weeks two through four.
 Fluvoxamine dosages were 150 mg/day.
 Diazepam 5 mg was the only drug allowed during the study.
 Twenty patients completed the study, and inositol was found to reduce the number of panic attacks.
 Overall, both drugs reduced panic attack frequency, intensity, anxiety scale scores and clinical global improvement scores.
-Side effects noted were nausea — 50% occuring during the inositol treatment, and tiredness — nine complaints during the fluvoxamine treatment and one complaint during the inositol treatment.
-Patients used an average of 1.5 diazepam 5 mg tablets during the inosital treatment, and 1.8 tablets during the fluvoxamine; therefore, not significant.
+Side effects noted were nausea — 50% occurring during the inositol treatment, and tiredness — nine complaints during the fluvoxamine treatment and one complaint during the inositol treatment.
+Patients used an average of 1.5 diazepam 5 mg tablets during the inositol treatment, and 1.8 tablets during the fluvoxamine; therefore, not significant.